rackerlabs/support-how-to/content/how-to/cloud-servers/check-database-for-corruption/index.md

 ### Conclusion

-With the commands presented in this article you now are able to check your MySQL database or table for corruption.
+With the commands presented in this article, you can now check your MySQL database or table for corruption.